Stetson COVID-19 Reporting Forms:

-Please use the Stetson University: COVID-19 Report a Concern Form to report a concern for you or someone else in the Stetson community regarding COVID-19.
+Please use the Stetson University COVID-19 Report a Health Concern form to report a health concern for you or someone else in the Stetson community regarding a possbile COVID-19 health concern.
 The form cannot be submitted anonymously.

 Stetson University encourages a community that supports and cares for its members.
 The stetson.edu/reportit site is a place where anyone can report concern for a Stetson student.
 Please learn more below how you can report concerns regarding Stetson Community Standards, The Honor System, Title IX concerns, Bias incidents and general care for students' wellbeing.